hilaryzen/MKS22X-MarioKart/README.md

 Kayla: isOnRoad is now working for the our game (the zoomed in, translated version of the map).
 It is a bit off due to the rounding in get() which only accepts ints as its parameters.

-Hilary: I working on keeping track of time.
+Hilary: I worked on keeping track of time.
 I added to the Image class so that it could store the race's start time and display a timer showing how long the race had gone on.
 I also started developing a way for the kart to finish its race.

 5/27